 This could potentially make your meals a little bit more palatable for those trying Korean food for the first time, and it’s one of the excellent benefits of meal kits versus prepared meals.

 One thing to note is that DooFood doesn’t really cater to specific dietary preferences like vegetarian, vegan, paleo, keto, or pescatarian.
 However, some of the meals may fall into one or more of these categories – it’s just a case of looking through each recipe.
+If you need more tailored choices, Factor could be a great alternative as it offers a variety of meals designed for different dietary preferences, making it easier to find meals that match your lifestyle.

 For example, the Seafood Kal Guk Su is suitable for vegetarian or pescatarian diets since it doesn’t include meat, only seafood such as mussels, clams, shrimp, and squid.